WickyPlays/pip-player/README.md

 Hello, and welcome to my first Electron project.
 This project allows you to run any browser links especially videos like from Youtube to a custom PiP app for Windows (and Mac, Linux if I finish the setup). which helps you to watch stuffs with the link (eg: YouTube) while working on the same monitor at the same time.
 Convenient, right?

-It helps solve the problem that most browsers' PiP nowadays are lacking: less controls (Chrome, Edge, etc.), no option for shortcuts, and more.
+It helps solve the problem that most browsers' PiP nowadays are lacking: less controls (Chrome, Edge, etc.), performance issue PiP (Firefox, etc.) missing seek bar, no option for shortcuts, subtitles, and more.

 ## How to use